Tokyo reports 950 new COVID-19 cases on Saturday

 The number of people severely ill with COVID-19 in Tokyo under the metropolitan government’s criteria stood at 63, up one from Friday.
 The capital also reported five deaths.

+Neighboring Chiba Prefecture logged 204 new cases — its most since March — while Kanagawa and Saitama prefectures logged 310 and 147, respectively.

-Outside the capital region, Okinawa Prefecture, currently under a state of emergency, logged 64 new cases, while Hokkaido confirmed 64 cases.
+Outside the capital region, Okinawa Prefecture, currently under a state of emergency, logged 64 new cases.
+Hokkaido and Aichi Prefecture both also confirmed 64 cases.
+Hyogo Prefecture saw 45 cases and one death.

 The figures come just days after Prime Minister Yoshihide Suga announced on Thursday that a state of emergency in Tokyo — the capital’s fourth — would take effect from Monday until Aug.
 22, owing to a resurgence of COVID-19 that began barely a week after the city’s third state of emergency was lifted in June.